Peta Sergeant: Career

-She received critical acclaim for her portrayal of a woman on the run in Steve Rodgers' play Savage River for the Griffin Theatre Company.
-Sergeant received praise as "a stand out performance amid an excellent cast" in Sue Smith's Thrall.
+In 2009, Sergeant received critical acclaim for her portrayal of a woman on the run in Steve Rodgers' play Savage River, for Griffin Theatre Company.
 She was cast as Nina Cruz in the Melbourne Theatre Company production of All About My Mother, an adaptation for the stage based on the film by Pedro Almodóvar, directed by Simon Phillips.
+In 2010, she was awarded a Mike Walsh Fellowships Special Grant.